TEXT FOR ENGINEERS, ORTHOPEDIC SURGEONS, EPIDEMIOLOGISTS AND PHYSIOLOGISTS:

 Ski-bindings limit their holding-force — in conjunction with the position of the fulcrum-points that are stationed between the boot and the ski — by converting potential injury-producing loads (footnote 2) that are applied to the tibia into a release-response.

-When building a structure, it's essential to know the strength of concrete, steel, wood and the strength of the other construction materials that form the structure.
-The same principle applies to ski-bindings: first, we must know the strength characteristics of the tibia to mitigate injury to the tibia.
+When engineering a building-structure it's essential to know the strength of concrete, steel, wood and the strength of the other construction materials that form the structure.
+The same principle applies to ski-bindings: first, we must know the strength of the tibia to mitigate injury to the tibia.

 Strength of average male tibia